HackYourFuture/DataStructures/lesson1/PreLesson1.md

 let user = [“pablo”,”pabloDaBest@mail.com”];
 ```

 But you can probably realize this approach could get ugly soon.
-We would need to remember the name and email positions (0 and 1), for every time we want to access them or we could accidentaly add a third element into that array.
+We would need to remember the name and email positions (0 and 1), for every time we want to access them or we could accidentally add a third element into that array.

 We know a better way to organize and access this data, creating an object with both properties could work, but thanks to the wonders of ECMAScript 2015 we could create a User class and a new instance per user we want to manipulate.